The FIT Student Rights and Responsibilities Handbook contains crucial information about what it means to be part of the community at FIT.

 This publication identifies many, but not all, of the important policies and regulations that address the expectations and obligations of students at FIT.
-Failure to comply with community standards may subject a student to disciplinary action as defined in the college’s Student Code of Conduct and Academic Honor Code.
+Failure to comply with community standards may subject a student to disciplinary action as defined in the college’s Code of Student Conduct and Academic Honor Code.

 FIT encourages the development of independence, maturity, and ethical sensitivity of students.
 The college must establish standards of conduct essential to its effective and orderly function as an educational institution.
 The codes of conduct were prepared to guide all members of our student body.
 All who become members of our community have an obligation to support and obey college regulations and all local, state, and federal laws.
 Those who cannot or do not comply will be subject to disciplinary action both from the college as well as local, state, and federal authorities, and the privilege of continued attendance at FIT may be withdrawn.

-The Family Educational Rights and Privacy Act (FERPA), and regulations adopted by the Secretary of the U.S. Department of Education to implement FERPA, provide students with specific rights relating to their records at FIT.
+The Family Educational Rights and Privacy Act (FERPA), and regulations adopted by the secretary of the U.S. Department of Education to implement FERPA, provide students with specific rights relating to their records at FIT.
 Under FERPA, students have the right to:

 - inspect and review their education records;